 Tokyo is the seat of the Japanese government.
 Tokyo is one of the three world finance "command centres", along with New York and London.
 Tokyo has the largest metropolitan economy in the world.
 Tokyo is a major international finance centre, houses the headquarters of several of the world's largest investment banks and insurance companies, and serves as a hub for Japan's transportation, publishing, and broadcasting industries.
 Japan is an island chain between the North Pacific Ocean and the Sea of Japan, east of the Korean Peninsula.
-Varies from tropical in south to cool temperate in north.
-Mostly rugged and mountainous.
+The climate varies from tropical in the south to cool temperate in the north.
 The official language is Japanese.
 Many Japanese business people who deal with foreigners speak good English, but business negotiations are often conducted through an interpreter.
 It is unwise to try to speak Japanese in business meetings, even with a relatively high degree of fluency.
 However, in social contexts some familiarity with the Japanese language or Japanese customs will be greatly appreciated.
 English is spoken in major hotels and in shops catering for tourists, but only minimally elsewhere.
-The main religions are Shintoism, Buddhism.
+The main religions are Shintoism and Buddhism.
 The economy of Japan is the second largest in the world, after the United States at around $5 trillion USD in terms of nominal GDP and third after the United States and China when adjusted for purchasing power parity.
 Banking, insurance, real estate, retailing, transportation, telecommunications and construction are all major industries.
 Japan has a large industrial capacity and is home to some of the largest, leading and most technologically advanced producers of motor vehicles, electronic equipment, machine tools, steel and nonferrous metals, ships, chemicals, textiles and processed foods.
 The service sector accounts for three quarters of the gross domestic product.
 Japanese culture is governed by a strict code of manners.
 The Japanese do not expect expatriates to be familiar with all customs, it is important to try to adapt to Japanese Protocols.
 Expatriate business dress is typically formal and conservative.
 Men should wear a suit and women should wear either a dress or a suit.
 The security risk for expatriates in Japan is low.
 Risks are mainly low levels of crime in urban areas.
 Other risks include earthquakes and tsunamis, that can cause widespread damage and disruption.
 The currency of Japan is the Japanese Yen (JPY).
 Japan is mainly a cash society.
 Cards issued outside Japan are not widely accepted.
 Many post offices, 7-Eleven stores and Citi Bank branches have ATMs, which will accept some foreign cards during business hours.
 Medical facilities are excellent, but the cost of treatment is expensive and often requires immediate payment in full.
 The population of Tokyo is 38.3 Million (2019 est.), while the inflation rate (CPI) is 0.5% for Japan as at July 2019.
 Xpatulator Hypothetical Tax for Japan is based on the current personal income tax rates which are progressive up to 45%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Tokyo, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows (Exact cost of living percentages only available in personalised reports): Tokyo as at 1 July 2019 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: High 2) Clothing: Very High 3) Communication: Very High 4) Education: Very High 5) Furniture & Appliances: Average 6) Groceries: Very High 7) Healthcare: Very High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Average 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: High 13) Transport: Very High Tokyo is for example 72.6% more expensive than Montevideo for groceries, 109.8% more expensive for household costs than Durban, and 60.9% more expensive for transport costs than Athens.
+The cost of living for expatriates / professional migrants in In Tokyo, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Tokyo as at 1 July 2019 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: High 3) Communication: Very High 4) Education: Very High 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Average 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Average 13) Transport: Very High Tokyo is for example 56.2% more expensive than Houston TX for groceries, 101.5% more expensive for household costs than Kuala Lumpur, and 97.4% more expensive for transport costs than Dubai.
+The hardship premium for Tokyo for an expat from Perth, is for example 10%, i.e. host location (Tokyo) premium of 20% minus home (Perth) location premium of 10%.
 Tokyo is ranked as a some hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Tokyo for an expat from Zurich is for example 10%, i.e. host location (Tokyo) premium of 20% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
-Want to know more about cost of living, hardship or expat pay in Tokyo?
+Want to know more about cost of living, hardship (quality of living) or expat salary in Tokyo?
 Register subscribe to your home location and Tokyo and run your personalised reports.